 Equity compensation is a form of non-cash incentive offered to employees, executives, or directors as ownership in a company.
-It rewards employees for performing well and makes them have the shareholders’ interest within the organization.
+It rewards employees for performing well and makes them have the shareholders' interest within the organization.
 The types of equity compensation include stock options, restricted stock units (RSUs), employee stock ownership plans (ESOPs) among other similar structures.
+This way, it gives them a direct stake in the company’s future growth and success.

 The primary purpose of equity compensation is to create a win-win situation for both employers and employees.
 For employers, it serves several key objectives: